-C. Loss or Theft of Gauges/Sealed Sources
+C. Loss or Theft of Sealed Sources

-Suspected loss or theft of a moisture gauge or radioactive sealed source must be reported immediately to the Approval Safety Coordinator and/or Approval Holder, and RLSS.
+Suspected loss or theft of a radioactive sealed source must be reported immediately to the Radiation Safety Coordinator and/or Approval Holder, and RLSS.
 If after business hours or if no answer at the RLSS telephone number, call University Police.